atmmoreira/resume/resume-en.md

 | [LinkedIn](http://br.linkedin.com/in/atmmoreira)
 | [GitHub](https://github.com/atmmoreira)

-> I work as a Web Designer / Frontend, since 2000 building and coding layout with photoshop, illustrator, HTML5 / CSS3, javascript (jQuery) and bootstrap.
-Hands-on on institutional and corporate websites, online catalogs, small / medium size projects for online stores, with WordPress both in the creation of simple themes with PHP and in the implementation of layout in default or purchased themes.
-Code management with Git / GitHub.
-Knowledge in hosting such as AWS, heroku, shared servers, digitalocean and others.
+> I work as a Web Designer/Frontend, since 2000 building and coding layout with photoshop, illustrator, HTML5/CSS3, javascript (jquery) and bootstrap.
+Hands-on on institutional and corporate websites, online catalogs, small/medium size projects for online stores, with wordpress both in the creation of simple themes with php and in the implementation of layout in default or purchased themes.
+Code management with git/github.
+Basic set-up of hosting such as aws, heroku, shared servers, digitalocean and others.
 Adept at using methodologies like agile scrum and kanban, and programming paradigms such as object orientation and functional programming.

 > With the goal of becoming Javascript Fullstack Developer, I have been deepening to master technologies such as: javascript (vanilla), node, vue, react and react native.
 And every ecosystem that involves these technologies, such as redis, mongodb, jenkins, docker, webpack, etc. I always try to keep myself updated on matters related to microservices, TDD, unit tests, end-to-end, among others through courses on udemy and books.

-> My goals do not stop only with the specialization of Javascript technology, I also want to build a knowledge of PHP, laravel, python, django and flask.
+> My learning doesn't stop only with the specialization of javascript technology, I also want to build a knowledge of php, laravel, python, django and flask.
 It can thus be flexible in the company for both frontend and backend.

 ----